rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 		* Government administrative/process burden for any one program.
 	* Requires:
 		* Unified definitions for requirements across programs.
+			* Or, a way to map information from one program to another.
 		* Technical capacity to share information.
 		* Legal/policy frameworks to share information (depending on implementation)
 * Rules as code